Trips and Events

 Our curriculum trips and events vary from:

-- Field work for geography to see how the theory looks in practice.
+- GCSE Field work for geography to see how the theory looks in practice.

-- Theatre visits to see productions of the current English texts that students are reading.
+- Theatre visits to see productions of the current English texts that students are reading or as part of their GCSE drama.

 - Trips to synagogues, churches and cathedrals to enhance students’ understanding of the variation within religions.